Treatments for Obstructive Sleep Apnea and/or Snoring

-Several types of treatments exist for obstructive sleep apnea.
+Several types of treatments exist for obstructive sleep apnea and/or snoring.
 Here are the main options.

 Weight loss

-In general, obstructive sleep apnea is worse as one’s body mass index increases.
+In general, snoring and obstructive sleep apnea are worse as one’s body mass index increases.
+Weight loss improves, and sometimes cures, these conditions.
 A person who is overweight and has obstructive sleep apnea will likely lessen the severity of their obstructive sleep apnea, possibly even curing it by attaining their ideal body weight.
 Weight loss does not guarantee a cure to sleep apnea, and some very thin individuals, for example, still have obstructive sleep apnea.
 Also, weight loss is sometimes difficult to achieve and maintain.
 Lastly, adopting a healthy lifestyle with good eating habits and incorporating physical exercise into the daily routine may be difficult for someone with obstructive sleep apnea because symptoms of obstructive sleep apnea such as fatigue, headaches, and depression may make it difficult to adopt a healthy lifestyle, thus creating a potential catch-22 situation.
 Overall, successful and sustained weight loss is the best and healthiest way for most people to treat obstructive sleep apnea (and several other medical conditions).
 When diet and lifestyle measures fail to yield necessary weight loss, surgical procedures such as gastric bypass and variants may prove successful.

 Throat surgery